zakstal/generator-megatome/README.md

 ## Webpack config options

 Webpack is great and sucks at the same time.
 It's does a million wonderful things for your code base and deployment but is very hard to setup everything just right.
-The aim to to create a few of the most important settings as simple toggles so you don't have to mess with it but can tune the deployment when you need to.
+The aim is to create a few of the most important settings as simple toggles so you don't have to mess with it but can tune the deployment when you need to.

 ```javascript
 {